 After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
-This will give you an opportunity to make sure that the pharmacy is delivering the correct drug (including strength, amount, and form) and, if needed, allow you to stop or delay the order before you are billed and it is shipped.
-It is important that you respond each time you are contacted by the pharmacy, to let them know what to do with the new prescription and to prevent any delays in shipping.
+It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription.